Kathy Kirby: Career

-"Let Me Go, Lover!" was followed by "You're The One", which peaked at No. 17 in May 1964.
+"Let Me Go, Lover!" was followed by "You're the One", which peaked at No. 17 in May 1964.
 That success was followed by a record-breaking summer season show at the ABC Theatre in Blackpool.

 Kirby became one of the biggest stars of the early to mid-1960s, appearing in the Royal Command Variety Performance and two television series for BBC TV.
-She represented the United Kingdom in the Eurovision Song Contest in 1965 and came second with the song "I Belong" which also became a hit.
-Author and historian John Kennedy O'Connor describes Kirby's "I Belong" as being far more representative of current musical tastes than other songs from the contest, but she was beaten by France Gall from France and representing Luxembourg, singing an even more contemporary song written by Serge Gainsbourg.
+She represented the United Kingdom in the Eurovision Song Contest in 1965 and came second with the song "I Belong", which also became a hit.
+Author and historian John Kennedy O'Connor describes Kirby's "I Belong" as being far more representative of current musical tastes than other songs from the contest, but she was beaten by France Gall from France, and representing Luxembourg, singing an even more contemporary song written by Serge Gainsbourg.
+Bitter at her defeat, she slapped Gall.
 An EP was issued featuring the six songs selected for the Eurovision Contest, featuring a different version of "I Belong", which peaked at No. 10 in 1965.
-An Italian version of I Belong was recorded by her under the title Tu Sei Con Me.
-She also sang the theme tune of the BBC television series Adam Adamant Lives!.
+An Italian version of "I Belong" was recorded by her under the title "Tu Sei Con M. She also sang the theme tune for the BBC television series Adam Adamant Lives!.

-In September 1965 her single "The Way of Love" charted at No. 88 on the US Billboard Top 100.
+In September 1965, her single "The Way of Love" charted at No. 88 on the US Billboard Top 100.
 The song also charted in some of the regional charts, such as No. 35 in New York, No. 16 in Philadelphia, No. 39 in Detroit, No. 39 in Washington, and No. 38 in Los Angeles.